 Fly if you are short on time, if the weather is likely to be clear, or if you want the aerial mountain views.
 The flight saves five to six hours of travel time and delivers a spectacle that the road cannot match.

-Take the bus or private vehicle if you want to see Nepal between the cities, if you enjoy road journeys, if you are on a budget, or if you are connecting the journey with a stop along the way — the riverside resort town of Kurintar, the hilltop village of Bandipur, or the rafting put-in at Fishling where the Trisuli River offers some of the best white water in Nepal.
+Take the bus or private vehicle if you want to see Nepal between the cities, if you enjoy road journeys, if you are on a budget, or if you are connecting the walk with a stop along the way, the riverside resort town of Kurintar, the hilltop village of Bandipur, or the rafting put-in at Fishling where the Trisuli River offers some of the best white water in Nepal.

 The first time, take the bus.
 See the road.
 Watch the country pass.
 Eat a samosa at a rest stop.
 Wave at children.
 Grip the armrest on the hairpin turns.
 Arrive in Pokhara slightly rattled and thoroughly Nepali.
 The second time, fly.
 See the mountains from above.
 Arrive in twenty-five minutes feeling like you cheated.
 Both are the right choice.
 Both are Nepal.